 Ex-Valdosta cop heading to prison on child porn charge

 Apr.
-27—VALDOSTA — A former Valdosta police officer and school resource officer is heading to prison on a child pornography charge, the U.S. Department of Justice said Thursday.
+28—VALDOSTA — A former Valdosta police officer and school resource officer is heading to prison on a child pornography charge, the U.S. Department of Justice said Thursday.

 Court documents show he was also ordered to pay restitution of $150,000 to his victim.